Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

-The fourth and final test is also the one who comes closest to the future applications this model could have in cosmological simulations of the epoch of reionisation.
+The fourth and final test is also the one that comes closest to the future applications this model could have in cosmological simulations of the epoch of reionisation.
 It consists in testing the behaviour of our radiative transfer model on a fixed $128^3$ cells grid of hydrogen density provided by the authors of \citet{Iliev_2006}, along with sixteen isotropic continuous sources of varying intensities placed in that cosmological field.
 This situation mimics a real simulation cube (without hydro or gravity) at a smaller scale to get a better idea of how the model will react in situations more practical than the previously mentioned test cases.
-We expect to observe strong differences between $\rm M_1$ and $\rm P_n$ due to the interaction between several sources and the pseudo-sources we've shown in section \ref{section:test_cases}, which may cause a delay in the propagation front in $\rm M_1$ compared to $\rm P_n$.
-Indeed, since these unwanted interactions tend to change the directionality of part of the photon flux, the energy brought to the main ionising front might be diminished compared to $\rm P_n$, where this problem doesn't arise.
+We expect to observe strong differences between $\rm M_1$ and $\rm P_n$ due to the interaction between several sources and the pseudo-sources we've shown in section \ref{section:test_cases}.
+Indeed, since these unwanted interactions tend to change the directionality of part of the radiation field, the photon flux brought to the main ionising front might be diminished or increased compared to $\rm P_n$, where this problem doesn't arise.
 We also aim at observing the differences between several orders of $\rm P_n$, especially $\rm P_3$, $\rm P_5$, $\rm P_7$ and $\rm P_9$, to observe at which point the solution seems to converge.
-As for $\rm P_n$ potential negativity, we expect it to have a minor impact of the test, as this test doesn't hold any discontinuities that might cause the model to strongly oscillate, apart from potential boundary condition effects.
+As for $\rm P_n$ potential negativity, we expect it to have a minor impact on the test, as this test doesn't hold any sharp time-discontinuities or anisotropies that might cause the model to strongly oscillate, apart from potential boundary condition effects.
 Finally, we'll also push the test further than was done in the initial paper to reach the optically thin regime where $\rm M_1$ is known to struggle, to see how much better $\rm P_n$ fares compared to it. \\